E-mobility and digital energy

 Session 3: Business models and the new smart charging value chain

 The third session of our workshops on e-mobility and digital energy, developed in partnership with EWI (the Institute of Energy Economics at the University of Cologne), will evaluate emerging business models within the smart charging value chain.
-Our first module will explore the different components, from charging station operations to data analytics, and include case studies on virtual power plants (VPPs) and workplace charging management.
-Our second module will look at interoperability, vehicle to grid (V2G), anticipatory investments in networks, smart charging and managed charging.
+Our first module will map the smart charging business ecosystem, focusing on key challenges to overcome, emerging players and market roles.
+Our second module will cover the role of vehicle-to-grid (V2G), looking at commercial propositions as well as assessing consumer attitudes and future scenarios.